micwik/ArnLib/doc/Internals.md

   Error text from Script job is connected to ScriptJobControl.

 * Starting ScriptJobs in cooperative mode:
-  a) Every ScriptJob is created and setup by corresponding ScriptJobControl
+    1. Every ScriptJob is created and setup by corresponding ScriptJobControl
-  b) Every ScriptJob is connected to Scheduler (yield etc).
+    2. Every ScriptJob is connected to Scheduler (yield etc).
-  c) Every ScriptJobControl is connected to ScriptJobs for signaling update of script.
+    3. Every ScriptJobControl is connected to ScriptJobs for signaling update of script.
-  d) Scheduler is started.
+    4. Scheduler is started.

 * Setup ScriptJob by ScriptJobControl:
-  a) set ScriptJobFactory and Config
+    1. set ScriptJobFactory and Config
-  b) Make and add the jobs Interfaces
+    2. Make and add the jobs Interfaces
-  c) Evaluate the script (in js engine)
+    3. Evaluate the script (in js engine)
-  d) run script function jobInit()
+    4. run script function jobInit()

 * Updating Script in cooperative mode:
-  a) ScriptJobControl gets updated by Arn (or other).
+    1. ScriptJobControl gets updated by Arn (or other).
-  b) ScriptJobControl sends signal to ScriptJobs, which sets an updated flag for the corresponding Script Job.
+    2. ScriptJobControl sends signal to ScriptJobs, which sets an updated flag for the corresponding Script Job.
-  c) When scheduling, every updated script will get its sigQuit signal invoked and then reloaded.
+    3. When scheduling, every updated script will get its sigQuit signal invoked and then reloaded.
-  d) Reloading includes creating a new ScriptJob and setting up with ScriptJobControl etc.
+    4. Reloading includes creating a new ScriptJob and setting up with ScriptJobControl etc.

 * Starting ScriptJobs in preemtive mode:
-  a) Every ScriptJob gets its own thread which also is setup with ScriptJobControl and ScriptJobFactory.
+    1. Every ScriptJob gets its own thread which also is setup with ScriptJobControl and ScriptJobFactory.
-  b) Thread is started and it create a ScriptJobSingle where followning steps are done.
+    2. Thread is started and it create a ScriptJobSingle where followning steps are done.
-  c) ScriptJob is created and setup by ScriptJobControl
+    3. ScriptJob is created and setup by ScriptJobControl
-  d) ScriptJob is connected to Scheduler (yield etc).
+    4. ScriptJob is connected to Scheduler (yield etc).
-  e) ScriptJobControl is connected to ScriptJobSingle for signaling update of script.
+    5. ScriptJobControl is connected to ScriptJobSingle for signaling update of script.
-  f) Scheduler is started in ScriptJobSingle (just one job).
+    6. Scheduler is started in ScriptJobSingle (just one job).

 * Updating Script in preemtive mode:
-  a) ScriptJobControl gets updated by Arn (or other).
+    1. ScriptJobControl gets updated by Arn (or other).
-  b) ScriptJobControl sends signal to ScriptJobSingle, which sets an updated flag
-     and both invokes sigQuit signal to script and calls quit in scriptJob.
+    2. ScriptJobControl sends signal to ScriptJobSingle, which sets an updated flag and both invokes sigQuit signal to script and calls quit in scriptJob.
-  c) ScriptJob aborts its js script engine and posts a custom Quit event with high prio.
+    3. ScriptJob aborts its js script engine and posts a custom Quit event with high prio.
-  d) When ScriptJob get the Quit event, it will send a QuitRequest signal to ScriptJobSingle.
+    4. When ScriptJob get the Quit event, it will send a QuitRequest signal to ScriptJobSingle.
-  e) ScriptJobSingle will get the signal amd detect update flag, which means reloading.
+    5. ScriptJobSingle will get the signal amd detect update flag, which means reloading.
-  f) Reloading includes creating a new ScriptJob and setting up with ScriptJobControl etc.
+    6. Reloading includes creating a new ScriptJob and setting up with ScriptJobControl etc.

-ArnMonitor
+ArnMonitor    {#int_arnmonitor}
 ----------
 * Monitor starts its actual connection job when monitorPath is set.